brucemack/brucemack.github.io/ampersand/index.md

 detailed steps involved in taking a packet of IAX audio from the network and converting it to USB sound.

+Everything described below happens on a single processing thread under the control of the `EventLoop` class.

+**Phase 0 - Happening Continuously**

+* The main processing thread is looping in a class called `EventLoop`.
+You can see that towards the bottom of `main()` in the amp-server project.
+* The `EventLoop` is keeping track of timers and monitoring for activity on file descriptors.

 **Phase 1 - Driven By IAX2 Packet Arrival**

-* Everything starts with UDP (IAX2) frames on the network.
-The `LineIAX2` class is listening on a UDP socket and will receive the voice frame.
-Function `LineIAX2::_processInboundIAXData()` is where the actual call to `recvfrom()` is located.
+* Everything starts with UDP (IAX2) frames on the network. `LineIAX2` class is listening on a UDP socket and will receive the voice frame.
+At startup `LineIAX2` has told `EventLoop` about the socket file descriptors it cares about, so when UDP data arrives `EventLoop` will dispatch the `LineIAX2::run2()` function.
+* Function `LineIAX2::_processInboundIAXData()` is where the actual call to the socket `recvfrom()` happens.
 Keep in mind that each frame contains exactly 20ms of audio, so this entire flow happens about 50 time per second, regardless of the audio sampling rate.
 Also keep in mind that the arrival of these frames is asynchronous and may not